Rectangular diagrams of surfaces: distinguishing Legendrian knots: Mirror diagrams and the standard contact structure

-The point is that the enhanced divided Legendrian ribbon graph~$\rho(F,\widetilde{\mathscr G})$ constructed in this way carries essentially all interesting information about~$F$ if the latter is viewed up to isotopy in the class of Giroux's convex surfaces.
-More precisely, if~$F$ is connected, then it can be recovered from~$\rho(F,\widetilde{\mathscr G})$ up to isotopy in the class of convex surfaces with Legendrian boundary.
-(If~$F$ is not connected then the information about patching of the holes is also required.)
-This means that we can study convex surfaces by operating essentially one-dimensional objects which are Legendrian graphs with some additional structure.
+The point is that the divided Legendrian ribbon graph~$\rho(F,\widetilde{\mathscr G})$ constructed in this way carries essentially all interesting information about~$F$ if the latter is viewed up to isotopy in the class of Giroux's convex surfaces.
+This means that we can study convex surfaces by operating essentially one-dimensional objects, namely, Legendrian graphs with some additional structure.

-The link to extended Giroux graphs motivates also to introduce the equivalence relations up to which the divided Legendrian ribbon graphs are to be considered.
+The link to extended Giroux graphs also motivates introducing the following equivalence relation, up to which it is natural to consider divided Legendrian ribbon graphs.